nestordemeure/breviarium/data/english.md

 If someone suddenly displays great virtues, having previously been wicked, be suspicious.

-If you think someone will betray your words, speak some unique things in front of him, things you have said in front of no one else; if the saying is spread, you have found the informer.
+If you think someone will betray your words, speak some unique things in front of them, things you have said in front of no one else; if those specific details are later spread, you have found the informer.

 If others tell you their dreams, ask the frequent dreamer about different dreams, and after some discussion you will learn much about his secret mind.
 For example, if someone says he loves you, on another occasion fish for dreams; if he never dreams of you, his love is feigned.